Added value

 We protect the ecosystem – measurably

-Our forest landscapes help populations to grow again and provide space for genetic diversity.
-Where there was once barren grassland, you now encounter tapirs, spot toucans or watch pumas sneaking through the thicket.
+Our forest landscapes thus contribute to the recovery of populations and the promotion of genetic diversity.
+Where there was once barren grassland, you can now encounter tapirs, spot toucans, or observe pumas stealthily moving through the undergrowth.

 Social value – local acceptance of BaumInvest